Islandora/migrate_islandora_csv/README.md

 ```

 This constant can be referenced as `constants/destination_dir` and passed into the concat process plugin as a `source`.

+There are a lot more process plugins available through the (core) Migrate and Migrate Plus modules, and they are documented on [Drupal.org](https://www.drupal.org/docs/8/api/migrate-api/migrate-process-plugins).

 ### Running the File Migration